According to somatotype theory, everyone can be categorized into one of three main body types.

-Free weight training is by far the best endomorph workout.
+Free weight training is another important type of endomorph workout.

 That’s because it boosts your metabolism for up to two days after training.
 So, if you go to the gym three or four times a week, you’ll give your metabolism a perpetual boost.

 Similar rules apply to muscle building, whether you’re bulking up or toning.